 - 1. I want you to write something for me on Price's book, Samaritan.
 I want you to look at the book from the perspective of one of its primary characters.
 This will make more sense to you once you've started the book.
-I'm setting the target date for completion of the book at February 20.
+I'm setting the target date for completion of the book at September 24.
 I want you to write on the book before we discuss it in class, and I want your written work to form the basis of our discussions.
 I'll have details in about a week. - 2.
-I'm dividing the characters in Working and apportioning them among you.
-I will do this pretty much at random, and the initial lists will be posted on the class website, http://amst430classandculture.homestead.com.
-Everyone will be responsible for reading all the assigned sections.
-Those who have been assigned specific persons will lead the class discussion on them.
-Everyone will do research on the work represented by their assigned characters, and will write a medium-length paper on one of those persons/occupations per their own choice. - 3.
-We will not use all of the Anthology.
-Many of these correlate well with the life stories in Terkel, and we'll use these, certainly.
+While I'm going to ask you to read all of Lawrence Lightfoot and Kozol, I'm going to ask you read them at different levels.
+Each of you will take one of the stages (empowerment, healing, dialogue, curiosity, self-respect, and attention) described in Lightfoot and read it deeply and thoughfully.
+All those working on "empowerment" will collaborate in helping the rest of the class get the most out of it possible.
+The same will be true for the other chapters-you'll all be givers and receivers at different points in the class.
+Everyone will be responsible for reading all the sections.
+We'll use a similar technique with Kozol.
+Everyone in the class will write something for me on this-beginning with some reflective writing on the life stories encountered, and concluded with something a little more polished and structured on the book(s) as a whole.

+- 3. We will not use all of the Anthology.
+We'll use some because they correlate well with the other texts.
 Others we'll use because they are interesting for their own sakes.
 Here, I'm going to ask you take some time early in the semester to browse your way through the table of contents, and glance at some of the those things which seem most interesting to you.
 I will call for recommendations and follow as best I can the will of the class.
 You'll notice that many of the sources are songs.
 I'm going to do my best to find these and play them for you.
 Behave yourselves and I won't make you sing along. - 4.
 We will read the Shipler study entirely.
-Hopefully, many of you have read the book already and attended his lecture last semester.
-I am open to suggestions on how students wish to be assessed on their learning from this book.

-- 5. We'll investigate all sections of the New York Times special, Class Matters (I think we will, anyhow).
+Shipler spoke here several years ago.
+I think his presentation was recorded, and if it was, I'll try to grab it and show it to the class. - 5.
+We'll investigate all sections of the New York Times special, Class Matters (I think we will, anyhow).
 I am going to use some collaborative procedures with this book, too.
 You'll be working in groups of four and five, both in class and out.
 Start thinking about whom you'd like to work with. - 6 I'm going to ask you to keep a journal for this course, in which you'll write both reflections on the things you read, and good questions which the materials raise in your mind.